satheeshshanmugham/ws1-uem-apis/docs/index.md

 1. Create Fork from Existing Collection
 2. Collect your tenant values
 3. Create an *environment* and add your tenant values as variables, including authentication
-4. Use the APIs that !
+4. Use the APIs that match your tenant version